-What about multiple spouses and "open" marriage?
-Culturally, there are several types of marriage that include multiple spouses (i.e. polygyny, polyandry, & group marriage).
-In an open marriage there is a single spouse and an agreement that permits one or both spouses to see others.
+What about "open" marriages?
+In an open marriage there is a single spouse and an agreement that permits one or both spouses to "interact" (usually includes having sex) with others.
 Those in open marriages report varying degrees of happiness and satisfaction.
 Some open marriages "close" after a period of time.
+Some open marriages dissolve after unanticipated feelings associated with marriage "openness."